|

 1 June 1938 - Boccacci speaks about his times and his person; he says that he was tall and thin, and had a deep way of looking, turning from left to right so quickly that someone got impressed, a slow walking…

 9 June 1938 - Amato allows Boccacci to go on dictating his poem because there is one that greatly understands his writings.
-Since there is among the sitters a person who calls himself a professor, but who does not really understand anything, and it seems to him (with his little brain) that the so beautiful writing of Boccacci is a bit too shameless, he dares to ask the entity the favor to dictate less libertine phrases.
+Since there is among the sitters a person who calls himself a professor, but who really understands nothing, and it seems to him (with his little brain) that the so beautiful writing of Boccacci is a bit too shameless, he dares to ask the entity the favor to dictate less libertine phrases.
 This insipid and trivial observation gets the result of stopping the dictation of the poem and causes to lose so much light both to Boccacci and to Amato.

 Messer Lorenzo sposaa